pdtournament/pdtournament/README.md

 * User-submitted code will be made public after the tournament unless you request that your code remain private.
 Names and emails always will be kept private, so give your bot an interesting name!

-Each bot will play one match against all other bots and against itself, where a match consists of 100 rounds of the prisoner's dilemma.
-The winner of the tournament is the bot with the highest combined score from all matches (the payoff matrix is shown below).

-See the tutorial below and the `Tournament.hs` and `Bots.hs` files for more instructions on how to create a bot.
-After the tournament is over, I will announce the winner and make all of the code and data publically available.

 You **are not** allowed to use:
 * Third-party Haskell libraries, with the exception of this repo